easilyBaffled/match/README.md

 A (very) basic pattern matching-like function posing as a React component.
 This module is meant as a tidy replacement for the ugly but often necessary ternary operators.

+While this was inspired by pattern matching ( check out the [propsal for JS](https://github.com/tc39/proposal-pattern-matching) )

 It matches a test value to a simple key value.
 Simple in that the key must be a valid key in a object, so a primitive.

 ### Match against primatives